 In addition to houses for the families, each of which will have its own latrine, the finished village will have a community centre, allotments, and a wharf, so that the families can have easy access to the lake for fishing.

-The first phase of building work began in March 2012 with machinery from the local council moving significant amounts of earth to level portions of the site.
+The first phase of building work saw machinery from the local council moving significant amounts of earth to level portions of the site.
 The families were also involved with the work, building the rock walls that will act as flood barriers.

 In the next phase of the project, plots of land on Finca El Rayo will be allocated to the beneficiary families so that they will each have a portion of land that is legally theirs.
 Once this is done, and our construction permissions have been renewed, we will be able to start building the first of the new homes.